jcguu95/Regalia/README.md

 + Quote contents from dpANS or [NovaSpec](https://novaspec.org/cl/).
 + For tests, see what [Consecution](https://github.com/s-expressionists/Consecution/) did.
 + "Notes" in CLHS cannot always be trusted.
++ In the extrinsic version, regalia must provide everything that the ARRAY module needs.
+In the intrinsic version relies on some operators provide by the host.
+For example, in the intrinsic version, the definition of MAKE-ARRAY-CONTENTS is provided by the client.
+But in the extrinsic version, regalia defines MAKE-ARRAY-CONTENTS using whatever the host provides.

 ### Reference